fulminati/arduino-web-inject/README.md

 ### Install on Windows

 This project require Python on your PC, please visit this page <https://www.python.org/downloads/windows/>, then download and install the "Windows installer (64-bit)".
 Keep note where Python will be installed.
+Make sure to select the option "Add Python 3.x to PATH" during installation.

 Open a shell and type the following command (amend path on your PC with the right username)